-1. Purpose of this Document
+Purpose of this Document

-Transportation Planning in the Denver Region augments the MOA by providing the details of how this transportation planning process works.
-It has been approved by the Regional Transportation Committee (see Section 3.1), which has Board and executive management membership from all three MOA partners.
+Transportation Planning in the Denver Region augments theMPA by providing the details of how this transportation planning process works.
+It has been approved by the Regional Transportation Committee (see Section 3.A), which has Board and executive management membership from all three MPA partners.
 It:

 describes the policies and procedures of the process, in the context of federal, state and regional requirements (Chapter 2)